 How much does it cost?

-This is a 30-credit, non-thesis degree that costs $22,500 for the degree plus incidental fees, textbooks.
-Tuition for the 30-credit MS degree totals $22,500.
-University-assessed fees total an additional roughly $1,000 – $1,500.
-The cost of textbooks/supplies and travel to Gainesville for the required seminar and final exam is variable.
+Tuition for the MS degree totals $24,000.
+University-assessed fees of approximately $1,000 – $1,500 also apply.
+The cost of textbooks and course supplies totals approximately $1,000.
+Cost of travel to Gainesville for the on-campus seminar and final exam is variable.

 How often do I have to be on campus?

 Students in the MS program (regardless of track) must visit campus for two purposes.
 Once for an on-campus weekend seminar (held during a Spring term) and again for their comprehensive final exam in their last semester of study.
 Most students choose to complete these two requirements in separate visits but some students complete both in a single trip to Gainesville if they are graduating in the Spring.
 Students should work with their advisors early-on during their studies to schedule their campus visits.Students interested in our UF and Stetson University MBA program will need to plan for an additional trip to complete their comprehensive exam for Stetson on the Stetson campus in their final semester with the MBA program.